EpsilonSolutions/netscaler-command-reference/docs/ca/ca-policy/ca-policy.md

 ##add ca policy

-Creates a content adaptation policy.
+Creates a content accelerator policy.
 This policy must later be invoked globally or at a content switching or load balancing virtual server.

 ##Synopsys